 The most powerful device is probably the Volcano by Storz & Bickel, but it's expensive and needs to be plugged into a wall to work.
 Desktop convection vaporizers like the Volcano also tend to have larger bowl sizes, making it easier to have massive sessions.

-Although their vapor might not be as powerful as what a desktop can manage, most people go with a portable conduction vaporizer: the benefits of portability and faster heat up times outweigh other factors.
-Plus they're cheaper.
+Although their vapor isn't as powerful as a desktop vape, most people go with a portable conduction vaporizer.
+The benefits of portability and faster heat up times outweigh other factors.
+Plus, they're cheaper.
 And you can use them while walking around at home, instead of being stuck in a single room in your house.

 The best dry herb vaporizers

 The Furna has an extra edge in portability and convenience with its oven-swapping technology.
-Reloading a vape can be an awkward thing, especially when you're not in the comfort of your own home.
+Reloading a vape can be awkward, especially when you're not in the comfort of your own home.
 With Furna, you can load up several ovens in advance, then swap one for another instantly whenever you want a fresh one.

 There's even a concentrate oven and an oven for 510 oil cartridges available.
 It's rare for a dry herb vaporizer to be able to handle cannabis concentrates, at least not without awkward inserts and potential messiness.
-You can learn more about swappable ovens and why they're such a game-changer here.
+Check out Furna, and learn more about why swappable ovens are such a game-changer.